brmatvey/sort_compare/README.md

 To work in the build directory, transfer the file "Gidole-Regular.ttf";

 Will be added:
-Real-time graphing and visualization of sorting (SFML or Qt maybe);
+Real-time graphing and visualization of sorting;
 Profiling other algorithms;